SilRodrigo/vscode-requirejs-core-component/README.md

     code --install-extension prantlf.vscode-requirejs

-If you used the extension [RequireJS Module Support], uninstall it or disable it to prevent conflicts.
+If you used the extension [Require Module Support], uninstall it or disable it to prevent conflicts.

 ## Navigation